The Charmaine Nymann Community Garden is located in beautiful Bear Creek Regional Park, on the west side of Colorado Springs.

 Char also recognized the need to give back to the greater community.
 Today, five full-sized plots are set aside to grow produce which is donated to local non-profit organizations.
 Over the years, thousands of pounds of produce have been donated to the Cheyenne Mountain Zoo, Colorado Senior Homes, Care & Share and the Marian House Soup Kitchen.
 Gardeners participate in occasional garden work days to support the charity plots and keep the area looking attractive.
 Camaraderie develops readily in the garden and newcomers are quickly integrated with our core group of veteran gardeners.

-Char Nymann has also been instrumental in bringing weed-eating goats to Bear Creek Park for the past 15 years.
+Char Nymann has also been instrumental in bringing weed-eating goats to Bear Creek Park for more than 15 years.
 The goats control noxious weeds, eat fire tinder to mitigate the risk of wildfires, and perform soil reclamation on 20 acres surrounding the garden, thereby ensuring that no chemicals need to be used for weed control in areas adjacent to the community garden.
 Funds are raised by BCGA each year to pay for the annual grazing by a herd of up to 800 cashmere goats.
-Go to the Donate tab for more information on our goat project.
+Go to the Support the Garden tab for more information on our goat project.

 The BCGA receives no profit from the garden, and relies on volunteer gardeners to perform most maintenance work.
 Every person who participates in gardening at the Charmaine Nymann Community Garden is asked to do at least four hours of volunteer work during the gardening season.